linkedin/rest.li/src/pathspec.md

 /demoRecord/innerRecordField/nestedInnerRecordField
 ```

-The path segment could use attribute syntax to carry some meaningful attributes.
+The path segment can use the "attribute" syntax to carry meaningful attributes.
 These attributes added to the string form using '?' and '&' separators.
 Users can add any attributes but for some types, there are reserved attributes.
-For example, for array type, one can specify `start` and `count` attributes and these two attributes are used in [specifying projections](/rest.li/Projections#array).
+For example, for array type, one can specify `start` and `count` attributes and these two attributes are used in [specifying the projections for array](/rest.li/Projections#array).
 ```
 /arrayOfIntFieldE?start=0&count=10
 ```